-Artist mentoring is useful for periods during your artistic career when you feel that you need objective feedback on your practice, are suffering from creative block or need some additional support in editing or marketing your work.
+Mentoring can be useful for periods during your artistic career when you feel that you need objective feedback on your career options or trajectory, need advice on aspects of your artistic practice, are suffering from creative block or need some additional support in editing or marketing your work.

-I will be able to assess your work within the context of the contemporary art world and support you making better, more focused work and find new audiences and more diverse platforms for showcasing it.
+A creative coach will be able to assess your work to date within the context of the contemporary art world, support you communicating more effectively about your work and help identify new potential audiences and distribution platforms.

-I will work with you to establish a critical dialogue and get the best results in the shortest period of time (and therefore the most cost effective for you).
-I will always be honest with you and our artist mentoring sessions will always remain confidential.
+A creative coach and artist mentor will work with you to establish a critical dialogue and get the best results in the shortest period of time (and therefore be the most cost effective for you).

 All sessions are confidential and your Artist Mentor, Ceri Hand, will be a trusted critical friend – honest, open and transparent, help provide an action plan and signpost you in the right direction.